jolacka/JolitaPhotographyWeb/README.md

 ## 🌐 Visit Hosted GitHub Pages Site

-You can find the live version of the site [here] https://jolacka.github.io/JolitaPhotographyWeb/
+You can find the live version of the site [JolitaPhotographyWeb](https://jolacka.github.io/JolitaPhotographyWeb/)

-## 🌟 Features
+## 🌟 KeyFeatures

 - **Navigation:** Provides links to all main sections and pages.
 - **Hero Section:** Features a call-to-action button for easy contact.